-Las Vegas Architect Articles
+Las Vegas Architect Articles on Frequently Asked Questions

 Regardless of if this is your first commercial architectural construction project or the tenth there will always be mistakes.
 This is the nature of “reinventing the wheel”.
-The key is to keep the mistakes to a minimum through using “Due diligence” in your practices.
-Here are a few simple steps to avoid a costly disaster?
+The key is to keep the mistakes to a minimum through using “due diligence” in your practices.
+Here are a few simple steps to avoid a costly disaster.

 - 1. While it may seem tempting to look for shortcuts and many TV shows encourage you to look for the cheapest deal, the main thing that you need to do is to work with licensed and reputable people.
 To get licensed and reputable people to work with you for affordable prices you need to represent yourself as a rational person who has a logical thought process.
-Many people who would never consider going to a Restaurants and telling the waiter that they don’t know what they want to eat, will go to an architect, contractor or real estate broker without knowing what they want.
+Many people who would never consider going to a restaurant and telling the waiter that they don’t know what they want to eat, will go to an architect, contractor or real estate broker without knowing what they want.
 Try to boil down what you want to a simple statement.
 Examples:

 - b.
-I need a dentist office with 3 exam chairs, a private office for the dentist, waiting area for 10 people, an x-ray machine area, a work room 9×12, two clerical staff at the front desk and a break room.
+I need a dentist office with 3 exam chairs, a private office for the dentist, waiting area for 10 people, an x-ray machine area, a work room 9×12, two clerical staff at the front desk, and a break room.

 - c.
 I need a car show room with rooms for 4 cars, a VIP (waiting) area, two sales desks, an executive office, a 2 car repair bay and a coffee bar.